+The Richland Hospital therapy and rehabilitation team provides quality outpatient therapy services.
 Whether you are a young person trying to return to sports following an injury or a person just wanting to get back to normal everyday activities, our therapy team can meet your needs.
-We have 8 physical therapists, 2 physical therapy assistants, 3 occupational therapists, 1 certified occupational therapy assistant and 2 licensed athletic trainers here to serve your orthopaedic needs.
-Our therapists work with physicians not only here in Richland Center but specialists from other communities in the area.
+We have 11 physical therapists, 1 physical therapy assistant, 5 occupational therapists, 2 speech therapists, 4 cardiopulmonary rehab specialists, and 2 licensed athletic trainers here to serve your orthopedic needs.
+Our therapists work with physicians not only here in Richland Center, but specialists from other communities in the area.

 Physical Therapists assist patients of all ages in regaining joint range of motion, strength, balance and coordination, pain reduction, restoring function, gait, wound care and

 Occupational Therapists assist patients of all ages in restoring skills for the job of living.
 We help patients gain independence in all facets of life by working on tasks of daily living and the work environment.

 Athletic Trainers provide on-site coverage at area high school sporting events to evaluate and initiate immediate medical care in case of an injury.
 They rehabilitate athletes following an injury, they work with athletes and coaches on programs to prevent injuries, they assist athletes in obtaining proper bracing or equipment to minimize risk for another injury.
 The athletic trainers evaluate concussions and work within our concussion clinic and work closely with the orthopaedic surgeon in retuning an athlete to his/her sport.

 The therapists use manual muscle testing to assess each patient, comparing the involved side to the non-involved side.
 This helps to gage range of motion, flexibility and strength

 to help create the best rehabilitation plan for you.